Quantum 4d Yang-Mills Theory and Time-Reversal Symmetric 5d Higher-Gauge Topological Field Theory: Conclusions, Discussions and Dynamics

 \item \emph{Quantum spin liquids in condensed matter}: Strong coupled gauge theories have condensed matter implications as quantum spin liquids.
-Time-reversal symmetric U(1) gauge theories as quantum spin liquids \cite{Senthil1405.4015} have been explored and classified based on the quantum numbers of gapped electric and magnetic excitations (Wilson and 't Hooft line operators) in \Ref{Wang2016cto1505.03520, Zou2017ppq1710.00743}, see also {recent works} \cite{Hsin2019fhf1904.11550, NingZouMeng2019}.
+Time-reversal symmetric U(1) gauge theories as quantum spin liquids \cite{Senthil1405.4015} have been explored and classified based on the quantum numbers of gapped electric and magnetic excitations (Wilson and 't Hooft line operators) in \Refe{Wang2016cto1505.03520, Zou2017ppq1710.00743}, see also {recent works} \cite{Hsin2019fhf1904.11550, NingZouMeng2019}.
 Time-reversal symmetric SU(N) gauge theories as quantum spin liquids have been explored in \cite{2017arXiv171111587GPW}.
 We will leave additional interpretations of our results of non-abelian SU(2) gauge theories in the context of quantum spin liquids for a future work.

-\item \emph{Relations of link invariants and braiding statistics in various dimensions}: We have applied the tools developed in \cite{Putrov2016qdo1612.09298} to compute link invariants of 5d TQFTs.
-We remark that several link invariants that we find here in 5d have dimensionally reduction analogy to 4d and 3d, such that the dimensional reduced link configurations in 4d and 3d are related to what had been studied in \cite{1602.05951}, \cite{Putrov2016qdo1612.09298} and References therein.
+\item \emph{Relations of link invariants and braiding statistics in various dimensions}: {We have applied the tools developed in \cite{Putrov2016qdo1612.09298} to compute link invariants of 5d higher-gauge TQFTs in \Sec{sec:5dTRTQFT}.
+We anticipate a precise mathematical formulation of this 5d \emph{higher-gauge TQFT} requires a certain \emph{higher category theory}.} We remark that several link invariants that we find here in 5d have dimensionally reduction analogy to 4d and 3d, such that the dimensional reduced link configurations in 4d and 3d are related to what had been studied in \cite{1602.05951}, \cite{Putrov2016qdo1612.09298} and References therein.